azavea/geowave-geomesa-comparative-analysis/docs/report.md

 - _Appendix E: Details of Multitenancy Stress Tests_
 - _Appendix F: Details of Performance Test Conclusions_

-This section will summarize our findings from analyzing data from the "Serial Queries" and "Multitenancy Stress" tests.
+This section summarizes our findings from the "Serial Queries" and "Multitenancy Stress" tests.

-A general conclusion that we reached was that differences in the query planning approaches can explain a variety of the performance diffferences we were seeing.
-GeoWave uses the very sophisticated algorithm to compute its query plans, and GeoMesa uses faster (but less thorough) algorithm.
+A general conclusion that we reached was that differences in the query planning approaches can explain a variety of the performance diffferences seen.
+GeoWave uses a sophisticated algorithm to compute its query plans, and GeoMesa uses a faster (but less thorough) algorithm.
-The net effect is that GeoWave tends spend more time on query planning, but with greater selectivity (fewer false-positives which in the ranges which must later be filtered out).
+The net effect is that GeoWave tends to spend more time on query planning, but with greater selectivity (fewer false positives in the ranges which must later be filtered out).

 There are three major results that we believe can be explained by this difference in query planning algorithms:
 - GeoMesa tends to perform better as the result set size of queries increases.
-- GeoMesa tends to perform worse as the temporal winow of queries increases.
+- GeoMesa tends to perform worse as the temporal window of queries increases.
 This result can be mitigated by the configuration of the periodicity of the GeoMesa index.
 - GeoWave tends to perform much better in multitenancy situations.

 Details on how the query planning causes these results can be found in _Appendix F: Details of Performance Test Conclusions_.

-One final major conclusion that we found is that GeoWave performs better on the GDELT dataset if a hashing partition strategy is used with four partitions.
-For analogous use cases, we recommend using the partitioning feature for GeoWave.
+One notable result found is that GeoWave performs better on the GDELT dataset if a hashing partition strategy is used with four partitions.
+For analogous use cases, we recommend using the partitioning feature of GeoWave.

 ## Conclusions

-Our comparative analysis between the GeoWave and GeoMesa projects conclude that both projects are well executed, advanced projects for dealing with big geospatial data.
+Our comparative analysis between the GeoWave and GeoMesa projects concluded that both are well constructed projects for dealing with big geospatial data.
 Both projects should be considered when a big geospatial data solution is required.
-We hope this document allows potential users to make the best choice when deciding between which project to use.
+We hope this document allows potential users to make the best choice when deciding what projects to use.

-If you need to use the one of the projects for a use case that includes many queries being executed against the system at once, we would recommend GeoWave.
+If you need to use one of the projects for a use case that includes many queries being executed against the system at once, we would recommend GeoWave.
 The performance issues we were seeing with GeoMesa in this use case were significant.
 To be fair, we did not give the GeoMesa team a lot of time to respond to the issues, as the multitenancy tests were one of the last sets of test we ran before this final report.
 More work will have to go into diagnosing the issues, and perhaps the issues GeoMesa faces in multitenancy situations are easy to overcome.
-However, according to our experiences, we would still recommend GeoWave for these use cases.
+However, according to our experiences, we would recommend GeoWave for these use cases.

 We also made the conclusion that GeoMesa is a more mature open source project than GeoWave.
 The difference is not vast, but it is noticable enough to put into this report.
-For new users that want to get up and runnig with a solution quickly, where both projects would satisfy the needs of the user, it would be our recommendation to begin with GeoMesa.
+For new users that want to get up and running with a solution quickly, where both projects would satisfy the needs of the user, it is our recommendation to begin with GeoMesa.
 This is because the documentation is more clear, and we experienced many fewer problems getting started with GeoMesa as compared to GeoWave.
 We also feel the API is more simple to use for people new to the project.
 There is a large caveat to that point,
 however: the Azavea team is mostly Scala developers; GeoMesa is written in Scala, and GeoWave is written in Java.
 This could